TheArturthur/CoppermindScraper/Cosmere/Shadesmar.md

 ## Locations
 For more images, see [[Rosharan subastral/Gallery\|/Gallery]].
 The Rosharan subastral is part of a single infinite plane that connects to the other subastrals in the [[Cosmere\|cosmere]] by regions that are locally known as *Expanses*.
 Moving far enough in the direction of an Expanse, will take you to another world in the cosmere.
-The four Expanses at the edge of the Rosharan subastral are;
+The four Expanses at the edge of the Rosharan subastral are:

   Shadesmar Map